Confidence-Calibrated Face and Kinship Verification: Experiments

 \subsection{Experimental Results on IJB-C}

-We present in Table VI the threshold $\tau$, the TAR (True Accept Rate), the accuracy, the mean confidence and the ECE before calibration on IJB-C dataset.
-The threshold increases as the FAR (False Accept Rate) drops from 1e-2 to 1e-4, resulting in lower TAR and ECE.
-Also, it can be seen that the verification accuracy on all groups is above 99.7 $\%$.
-Four groups of experiments show that ECE decreases with decreasing TAR, which is consistent with the correlation between ECE and accuracy.
-In the experiment, deeper model also gets larger ECE when achieving a better TAR , which is in line with the observations from previous experiments.
-Moreover, evaluating the effect of the loss function on the ECE reveals that the ResNet50 trained with the Triplet loss has a larger ECE than the model trained with ArcFace, even surpassing the ResNet101 model trained with ArcFace.
+We present in Table \ref{tab:table6} the threshold $\tau$, the TAR (True Accept Rate), the accuracy, the mean confidence, and the ECE before calibration on IJB-C dataset \cite{maze2018iarpa}.
+The threshold increases as the FAR (False Accept Rate) drops from 1.0\% to 0.01\%, resulting in lower TAR and ECE.
+Upon evaluating results from four distinct groups of experiments, a consistent reduction in ECE is observed as the TAR decreases.
+This finding is consistent with the correlation between ECE and accuracy.
+Moreover, we further discover that deeper models, in the process of achieving a superior TAR, also exhibit a larger ECE.
+This finding aligns with observations drawn from preceding experiments, highlighting a interaction between model depth, TAR, and ECE.
+In addition, a focused analysis evaluating the impact of loss functions on ECE revealed significant distinctions.
+Specifically, the ResNet50 model, when trained using the Triplet loss\cite{schroff2015facenet}, demonstrated a higher ECE in comparison to the model trained with the ArcFace loss \cite{deng2019arcface}.
+Interestingly, it even exceeded the ECE of the more deeper ResNet101 model.
+This observation underscores the critical role that the selection of a loss function plays in affecting a model's calibration performance.

-Table VII presents the accuracy, the mean confidence, and the ECE with ASC on the IJB-C datasets.
-The calibrated confidence is closer to the true accuracy, and the ECE is closer to zero.
-It shows that our proposed ASC yields good calibration performance for models with varying numbers of layers and loss functions, and it still keeps a small calibrator error even when the threshold changes.
+Table \ref{tab:table7} presents the accuracy, the mean confidence, and the ECE with ASC on the IJB-C dataset \cite{maze2018iarpa}.
+Upon calibration, it is evident that the confidence closely mirrors the true accuracy and the ECE tends towards zero.
+These findings validate the effectiveness of our proposed ASC method, exhibiting good calibration performance across a range of model backbones and diverse loss functions.
+Significantly, the ASC maintains a minimized calibration error, demonstrating its stability even when the threshold values undergo adjustments.